vinit84/CaseGuru/README.md

 - **CaseGuru Team:** Thank you to all team members for their dedication and collaborative efforts in bringing this project to fruition.

-- **Open Source Community:** Our project leverages the power of open source technologies, and we extend our appreciation to the entire open source community for their valuable contributions.

 - **ReactJS, Tailwind CSS, Node.js, MongoDB:** Special thanks to the developers and maintainers of these powerful technologies that form the backbone of our project.

 - **Hostinger:** We would like to thank Hostinger for providing reliable hosting services for our project.